curl/curl/docs/BUG-BOUNTY.md

 # What happens if the bounty fund is drained?

 The bounty fund depends on sponsors.
 If we pay out more bounties than we add, the fund will eventually drain.
-If that end up happening, we will simply not be able to pay out as high bounties as we would like and hope that we can convince new sponsors to help us top up the fund again.
+If that ends up happening, we will simply not be able to pay out as high bounties as we would like and hope that we can convince new sponsors to help us top up the fund again.